-The research adopted the innovation framework of Accenture to explain the innovations developed by SEs under Cluster 2.
+The research adapted the innovation framework of Accenture to explain the innovations developed by SEs under Cluster 2.
 Based on this framework, innovations happen through three different approaches: (1) Product or Service; (2) Process or System; and (3) Business Model.
-Modifying this framework to adapt to the unique characteristics of SEs, the research super-imposed the social enterprise framework, particularly the use of innovative approaches through the combination of entrepreneurial goals with social objectives, in achieving a social mission (Hojnik and Crnogaj, 2020); or in this case, making innovations in the SEs to sustain, recover, and build back better amidst the COVID19 pandemic.
+Modifying this framework to adapt to the unique characteristics of SEs, the research superimposed the social enterprise framework, particularly the use of innovative approaches through the combination of entrepreneurial goals with social objectives, in achieving a social mission (Hojnik and Crnogaj, 2020); or in this case, making innovations in the SEs to sustain, recover, and build back better amidst the COVID19 pandemic.

-As hybrid organizations undertaking social innovation and cross-sectoral collaboration, it is common for SEs to undertake social innovation, regardless of the type of innovation undertaken.
-Hence, the study also reviewed if the SE Innovations are (1) incremental - usually involving an improvement in product, service, process or system; or (2) breakthrough -- innovations that have made a more significant impact on the enterprise.
-Once innovations become breakthrough, they acquire the character of social innovation.
+As hybrid organizations, many SEs pursue innovative solutions to social problems with best practices undertaking social innovation and cross-sectoral collaboration.
+Hence, the study also reviewed if the SE Innovations are (1) incremental - usually involving an improvement in the product, service, process or system of the social enterprise; or (2) breakthrough -- innovations that have created a major shift or change in the social enterprise resulting to a significant impact on the intended stakeholders.
+Once innovations become breakthrough and make a significant impact in solving a social problem, they acquire the character of social innovation.
 This categorization is important as the demand for social innovation is high given the extent of the impact of the pandemic.